 What is the Longest Living Praying Mantis?

-The longest living praying mantis is the Giant Asian Mantis, which makes a popular and common pet when it comes to keeping insects.
-The Giant Asian Mantis can grow up to 3,5 inches in lengths (females) or around 3 inches for males.
+The longest-living praying mantis is the Giant Asian Mantis, which makes a popular and common pet when it comes to keeping insects.
+The Giant Asian Mantis can grow up to 3,5 inches in length (females) or around 3 inches for males.
 In captivity, they can live up to one year, in some very rare cases even up to 18 months.